 Please note that this is general advice.
 You should always talk to an adviser about your situation before making any decisions about bad credit home loans.

-If you think a bad credit loan may be right for you, your first step it to talk to a specialist.
-A uno home loan adviser can help you figure out what you need to do to set your credit report straight.
+A uno home loan adviser can help you figure out how to set your credit report straight.
 They can offer advice specific to your situation and help you create a plan.

 Avoiding more black marks will often be part of that plan.
 After all, getting more black marks while you try to clear existing ones takes you back to square one.